datalad-handbook/book/docs/basics/101-105-install.rst

    automatically into the higher level *superdataset*.
 The upcoming section will elaborate on this.

-Here is the repository structure:
+This is how we can visualize the repository structure, but see the :windows-wit:`on tree <ww-tree>` compatibility notes:

 .. index::
    pair: tree; terminal command
    pair: display directory tree; on Windows
 .. windows-wit:: use tree
+   :name: ww-tree
+   :float: p

    The Windows version of tree requires different parametrization, so please run ``tree`` instead of ``tree -d``.